 Boolean searching is the most powerful way of searching a computer and may be used in many of the library's electronic databases, the Internet (Google) as well as the Library Catalog.
 Boolean searching uses three "operators" to combine your keywords into a more powerful and direct searches.
 The basic Boolean operators are AND, OR and NOT.
 The operator you choose to combine keywords determines how the computer performs the search and what information it returns.
 Capitalizing the Boolean operators is not necessary in all databases but is a good habit to have.

-For example: Searching Crime you would get 212,400 results while searching Poverty gets 61,500 results But Crime AND Poverty gets 2020 results the results are only about crimes that are related to poverty.
+For example: Searching Crime you would get 212,400 results while searching just Poverty gets 61,500 results.
+Searching Crime AND Poverty gets 2020 results.
+The results are only about crimes that are related to poverty.

 For example: Doing research on Dementia but you do not want to include the topic of Alzheimer’s you would search Dementia NOT Alzheimer’s to receive all of the information regarding Dementia that is NOT related to Alzheimer’s.

 *NOT is a very powerful operator that should be used with caution.

 For example: Children can also be thought of as Youth, or Kids in keyword searching the computer is literally looking for the word you ask for not the concept, so if you search for Kids you only get 104,170 results but by searching Youth OR Kids OR Children your results are 1,367,728, over a million more results.

 When needing to do more advanced searching there are a few more tricks that can help you create more effective search strings.
 The use of tools such as Exact Phrase (or the use of quotation marks), Wild Card and Truncation symbols, effective use of Nesting and the use of Proximity Operators are all more advanced searching tools that can assist you in creating successful search strings.
 For the most part web search engines like Google do not respond to the use of these more advanced searching techniques but they can be useful in the Library Databases.